Combining Qualitative and Quantitative Research for the Best Results

 Field studies are real time, in-person observations (e.g. observing how customers interact with staff in a retail setting.)

-Surveys can provide quick, succinct, to-the-point feedback, and can be repeated later during your research to compare how participants sentiments and feelings may have changed.
+Surveys can provide quick, succinct, to-the-point feedback, and can be repeated later during your research to compare how participant sentiments and feelings may have changed.
 An online survey has the benefit of being able to be drafted and set live within minutes.

 User interviews help you find out what participants think face-to-face.
 They answer your questions and provide insight and inspiration.